loeeeee/wiki-search/.clinerules/development_rules.md

 Always document concise implementation details and basic usage in docs-vibe/ with a sequential file name.

+When writing documentation in docs-vibe/, always document the user's intent in its original words, in addition to a more logical and concise rephrasing.

+Always create documentation in docs-vibe/ before start writing any code.

 Always update README.md after each task.